 To recap, healthcare web development includes:

-- sites (no computations, primarily a marketing channel)
+- sites (no computations, primarily a digital marketing channel)

 - browser-based apps (EHRs, etc.)